How to Help Local Nonprofit Entities and Community Organizations

-While we have compiled numerous ways to support our downtown businesses during this ever-changing time, there are also a number of nonprofit entities, community organizations, and fundraisers that also need help.
-Beyond this list, Raleigh Convergence is also maintaining a list of community needs and ways to help throughout the region.
+While we have compiled numerous ways to support our downtown businesses during this time, there are also several nonprofit entities, community organizations, and fundraisers that also need help.

 The NC Restaurant Workers Relief Fund has been established and will be managed through the North Carolina Restaurant and Lodging Association Foundation, a 501(c)(3) that has provided financial assistance to hospitality employees and students for more than a decade.